-Public Notice Requirements: Upon submission of an application to the VCP, the applicant shall post notice at the property that is the subject of the application.
-View the current Public Notice of Application list to the VCP.
+Upon submission of an application to the VCP, the applicant shall post notice at the property that is the subject of the application.
+The Department maintains a current Public Notice of Application list to the VCP.

-To learn more about the VCP, please select one of the following:
+To learn more about the program, please review the following: